-It’s lovely to see how the village has been carefully designed & looked after.
-With bit of available space being covered in a careful green, walking in Khonoma makes it for a memorable experience
+It’s lovely to see how Khonoma has been carefully designed & looked after.
+With a bit of available space being covered in a careful green, walking in Khonoma makes it for a memorable experience

 One of the many properly installed walkways in Khonoma

 With zero non-degradable waste, finding a forgotten piece of plastic anywhere (even if it’s a dump yard) is a rarity here

 Local families in Khonoma are always welcoming tourists.
 With all due respect, feel free to peek into a house, share smiles and freeze some kids in action